LeetLLM

 4. Data filtering, packing checks, and private evaluations keep the learned behavior honest.

-You don't need to fine-tune a large model to practice this chapter.
+You don't need to fine-tune a large model to practice.
 Render transcripts, inspect labels, validate synthetic rows, and treat the serving manifest as part of your experiment record.
 Those habits scale from a tiny exercise to a serious training run.

 Mastery check